-- B. Employees will work with students in student activities, will attend meetings called by their supervisors, and will attend other school meetings, PTA meetings, parent conferences, open houses and related school activities which extend beyond the employee workday as professional responsibilities dictate. - C. Employees shall be permitted to leave thirty (30) minutes after the end of the student day, on the Wednesday prior to Thanksgiving and the Friday before Winter Break, during the term of this Agreement.
-On the last day of school, staff shall work the full day. - D. No employee, except for Deans, will be assigned to bus, recess or lunch duty. - E. The District and Association recognize the need to allow flexible work hours to accommodate specific educational programs within the District.
+- B. Employees will work with students in student activities, will attend meetings called by their supervisors, and will attend other school meetings, PTA meetings, parent conferences, open houses and related school activities which extend beyond the employee workday as professional responsibilities dictate. - C. Employees shall be permitted to leave thirty (30) minutes after the end of the student day, on the Wednesday prior to Thanksgiving, the Friday before Winter Break, and on the last day of school. - D. No employee, except for Deans, will be assigned to bus, recess or lunch duty. - E. The District and Association recognize the need to allow flexible work hours to accommodate specific educational programs within the District.
 The parties agree to allow flexible work hours without a contract waiver consistent with the following provisions: - 1.
 Mutual Agreement of Employee and District - a.
 An employee may agree with their building administrator to schedule flexible work hours for a specific educational program.
 Consideration shall be given to building/program needs. - b.
 The scheduled work hours may not exceed 38.75 hours per week, or the appropriate pro rata portion thereof based on the employee's FTE. - c.
 The agreement must be in writing, specify the work hours and duration of the agreement, and be approved by a Director of Human Resources. - d.
 The agreement shall not exceed one (1) school year but may be reauthorized by agreement of all parties. - e.
-The agreement may be modified or terminated by mutual agreement of the parties.
+The agreement may be modified or terminated by mutual agreement of the parties. - f.

-f.
 A copy of the agreement will be provided to the Association.